Richard Cromwell: Later years (1659–1712)

 During the political difficulties of the winter of 1659, there were rumours that Cromwell was to be recalled as Protector, but these came to nothing.
 In July 1660, Cromwell left for France, never to see his wife again.
 While there, he went by a variety of pseudonyms, including John Clarke.
 He later travelled around Europe, visiting various European courts.
 As a visiting Englishman, he was once invited to dine with Armand de Bourbon, Prince of Conti, who was unaware of who he was.
 At dinner, the prince questioned Cromwell about affairs in England and observed, "Well, that Oliver, tho' he was a traitor and a villain, was a brave man, had great parts, great courage, and was worthy to command; but that Richard, that coxcomb and poltroon, was surely the basest fellow alive; what is become of that fool?"
 Cromwell replied, "He was betrayed by those he most trusted, and who had been most obliged by his father."
 Cromwell departed from the town the following morning.
 During this period of voluntary exile, he wrote many letters to his family back in England; these letters are now held by Cambridgeshire Archives and Local Studies at the County Record Office in Huntingdon.

 In 1680 or 1681, Cromwell returned to England and lodged with the merchant Thomas Pengelly in Cheshunt in Hertfordshire, living off the income from his estate in Hursley.
 He died on 12 July 1712 at the age of 85.
 His body was returned to Hursley and interred in a vault beneath All Saints' Parish Church, where a memorial tablet to him has been placed in recent years.
-He was the longest-lived British head of state for three centuries, exceeding even the long-lived and far longer-reigning George III and Queen Victoria, until Elizabeth II, who died aged 96.

 Fictional portrayals

 Cromwell has been depicted in historical films.
 They include Cromwell (1970), where he was portrayed by Anthony May, and To Kill a King (2003), where he was played by John-Paul Macleod.
 The 1840 historical stage play Master Clarke by Thomas Serle revolves around Cromwell, who was portrayed by William Macready at the Haymarket Theatre.

-Cromwell is portrayed in the novel The Last Protector by Andrew Taylor.
+Cromwell is portrayed in the novels The Last Protector by Andrew Taylor and The Roundheads by Mark Gatiss.